patrickbucher/docs/weinberg/how-software-is-built.md

 This unplanned re-considerations make estimation harder, which can cause schedule overruns.

-Sequential methods are like turn-by-turn directions that don't consider real-time circumstances (traffic jams, road works) or mistakes (taking the wrong turn, taking it too late).
+Sequential methods are like turn-by-turn directions that don’t consider real-time circumstances (traffic jams, road works) or mistakes (taking the wrong turn, taking it too late).
 Sequential methods are based on an _ideal set of instructions_.
 It is also assumed, that mistakes can be corrected without